Guilderm/SnowballPlanner/Documents/Engineering Standards Guide.md

 - **NIST SP 800-92:** [NIST SP 800-92](https://csrc.nist.gov/publications/detail/sp/800-92/final)
   Guide to Computer Security Log Management, providing comprehensive instructions on log management practices to support security monitoring and compliance.

----

-## **Contributing**

-Developers are encouraged to contribute to this guide.
-For significant changes, please open an issue or submit an ADR outlining the proposed modification.

----

-## **Acknowledgments**

-We acknowledge the valuable contributions of the development community and the authors of the referenced books and standards, whose work has greatly influenced this guide.

----

-# **End of Document**

----